 - Restraint system to keep the solution tube in place.

-- Isolation valve assembly consisting of a valve and compression gland.
+- Isolation valve assembly consists of a valve and compression gland.

 Non-Retractable Quills where the vessel or pipeline must be depressurized to remove the chemical injection quill.
 Non-retractable types of injection quills are widely used for chemical systems that do not form frequent deposits to clog the quill.